5 Process Mapping Benefits

-4. Improve and refine your processes
+4. Improves and refines your processes

 Process mapping also helps identify which steps may already be (or have the potential to become) bottlenecks so that you and your team can come up with ways to fight them even before they become a problem.

-5. Make your employee onboarding more effective
+5. Makes your employee onboarding more effective

-While expecting people to learn how processes work on their own may be helpful in exercising their understanding of the whole scenario, letting him/her lose too much time trying to understand a complex process is a waste of time.
+While expecting people to learn how processes work on their own may be helpful in exercising their understanding of the whole scenario, letting them lose too much time trying to understand a complex process is a waste of time.

 Having a detailed, accurate process map makes it visually a lot easier to understand and invite these new team members to participate and provide a fresh point of view on how things are done.